spring-io/dataflow.spring.io/content/documentation/4-batch-developer-guides/2-batch/3-data-flow-simple-task.md

 We will register a task applicaton, create a simple task definition, and launch the task using the Data Flow Server.
 The Data Flow Server provides a comprehensive [API](http://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#api-guide) to perform the necessary steps.
 The Data Flow server includes a Data Flow Dashboard web UI client.
 In addition there is a [Data Flow Shell](http://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) CLI, available as separate download.
-The shell and the UI both expose the complete API functionality.
+The CLI and the UI both expose the complete API functionality.
 Which one to use is a matter of preference, but the UI is quite nice so we will feature it here.

 ### The Data Flow Dashboard